 - Replace old case fans

-To optimize your fan curve, check out this video guide.
+To enhance your fan curve, check out this visual guide.

 Conclusion

-Finding the best temperature for your CPU while gaming depends on many different factors.
+Finding the optimal temperature for your CPU while gaming depends on many different factors.
 The case, fans in the case, GPU’s heat output, CPU cooler, fan curve, and much more.

-So, if you find 70 degrees Celsius to be the sweet spot for your gaming setup, other people may find that too high and will push for lower temperature averages.
+So, if you find 70 degrees Celsius to be the ideal point for your gaming setup, other individuals may find that too high and will insist on lower temperature averages.